openinfradev/kustomize-helm-transformer/docs/contribution.md

 ------------
 ### Bug Report & Feature Request
 Please search issues [here](https://github.com/openinfradev/kustomize-helm-transformer/issues) before register new issue.
-If there are no similar issues, you can create new issue [here](https://github.com/openinfradev/kustomize-helm-transformer/issues).
+If there are no similar issues, you can create new issue.

 ### How to Develop
 #### Code of Conduct